Ben Montgomery

-Benjamin Thornton Montgomery (1819–1877) was an American inventor, landowner, and freedman in Mississippi.
+Benjamin Thornton Montgomery (c.
+1819–1877) was an American inventor, landowner, and freedman in Mississippi.
 He was taught to read and write English, and became manager of supply and shipping for Joseph Emory Davis at Hurricane Plantation at Davis Bend.

-Early life
+Early life and family

 Ben Montgomery was born into slavery in 1819 in Loudoun County, Virginia.
 In 1837, he was sold south, and purchased in Natchez, Mississippi, by Joseph Emory Davis.
+He was taken to Hurricane Plantation, the home of Davis and his wife, Eliza.
 The planter's much younger brother, Jefferson Davis, later became the President of the Confederate States of America.
 Montgomery escaped but was recaptured.
 Davis reportedly "inquired closely into the cause of his dissatisfaction", whereby the two men reached a "mutual understanding" about Montgomery's situation.